Wirdal/153Project/README.md

 # Introduction
-SafeChat is a secur chat, using two methods for e2e encryption
+SafeChat is a secure chat, using two methods for e2e encryption.
 ## Installation
-Run the following commands
+Run the following commands.

 1. npm install -g expo-cli
 2. expo login